 See the usage information for a list of available tools.

-The CZT plugins for the jEdit editor gives WYSIWYG editing of the Unicode markup for Z, template-based insertion of Z constructs for LaTeX and Unicode markup, automatic typechecking on each save, a SideKick panel that shows the structure of your Z specification and much much more.
+The CZT plugins for the jEdit editor give WYSIWYG editing of the Unicode markup for Z, template-based insertion of Z constructs for LaTeX and Unicode markup, automatic typechecking on each save, a SideKick panel that shows the structure of your Z specification and much much more.